abbey007/hapi-accelerator-kit/README.md

 2. set port in ecosystem.config.js
 3. run sh start.sh from command line

+# Compile with TSLINT
+ - npm run compile

 ## Vscode launch configuration
+This configuration is used in case if you want to debug your project using VScode Debugger

 ```json
 {
     "type": "node",